tmoravec/thematic/README.md

-# fb-analysis
+# topic-analyst
-Playing with Machine Learning and Facebook APIs
+Using Machine Learning to extract major topics from a Facebook page.
+We can run elementary statistics on it, giving us some surprisingly useful insights into the fan base.

 Check it out at https://tadeas.github.io/topic-analyst/